PranaliBhosale0627/Employee-Performance-Tracker-Project/README.md

 The Employee Performance Tracker is a Python-based system designed to manage and analyze employee performance data in an IT company.
 It helps track details such as employee name, department, hours worked, tasks completed, and performance rating.
-The project demonstrates practical applications of OOP, File Handling, Functions, and Data Visualization concepts from Python Phase 1.
+The project demonstrates practical applications of OOP, File Handling, Functions, and Data Visualization concepts

 ### Objectives